eqNj/eqN-PD2-Filter/README.md

 ## 1.4.0 - (Season 5)

-Created a new "default" version of the filter, available in the launcher, simply with the name "eqN-Filter".
+Created a new "default" version of the filter, available in the launcher, simply with the name "eqN-All-In-One".
 This filter uses the new "filter level" settings available as of Season 5 to essentially combine the different strictness levels I've made publicly available of my filter in to a single filter.

 Added detailed descriptions and drop notifications/aesthetics for all of the new 'recipe' items in Season 5: Larzuk's Puzzlepiece, Lilith's Mirror, and Vial of Lightsong.